OID Repository

 8. How to reference an OID description in this repository?

-The shortest and easiest means is to append the OID (whether it is in ASN.1 notation, dot notation or IRI notation) to the http://www.oid-info.com URL, e.g.:
+The shortest and easiest means is to append the OID (whether it is in ASN.1 notation, dot notation, IRI notation or URN notation) to the http://oid-info.com/get/ URL, e.g.:

 9. How many OIDs are currently described in this repository?

-There are more than 93,000 OID descriptions stored in our repository (exact number of OIDs in the repository).
+There are more than 2 billion OID descriptions stored in this repository (see exact number).
 The repository is well alive and updated as often as necessary; statistics are available about the number of OIDs added to the repository (or updated) over the past 12 months.
-A (non-exhaustive) list of standards (and other documents that define OIDs) which have been captured in our repository is available in HTML and Microsoft Word format.
+A (non-exhaustive) list of standards (and other documents that define OIDs) which have been captured in our repository is available.

 10. How to get an OID assigned?